‘Bold And The Beautiful’ Spoilers For Wednesday: Paris Confused By Zoe’s Reaction

 The Bold and the Beautiful spoilers indicate that all hell will break loose when Zoe Buckingham (Kiara Barnes) declares war.
 She’s furious when she learns that Paris Buckingham (Diamond White) and Zende Forrester Dominguez (Delon de Metz) kissed.

 According to the daily spoilers, Paris won’t know what hit her.
 She’s confused because she thought that her sister would be happy for her.
-Yet others such as Donna Logan (Jennifer Gareis), as seen in the image below, are thrilled that she will be a part of the Forrester team.
+Yet others, such as Donna Logan (Jennifer Gareis), are thrilled that she will be a part of the Forrester team.

 Paris Confused By Zoe